 black blue and yellow textile

 At the ripe old age of 2 years old, Brittany declared mushrooms to be one of her favourite foods in the world.
 As a child, she spent her time in the forest foraging for honey mushrooms and puffballs with her grandfather.

-She has since graduated to geeking out over mushroom lifecycles and experimenting with different varieties and growing methods on her forest edge homestead near the (not so secret) back entrance of Frontenac Provincial Park.
+She has since graduated to geeking out over mushroom lifecycles and experimenting with different species and growing techniques on her forest edge homestead near the (not so secret) back entrance of Frontenac Provincial Park.

+black blue and yellow textile